Schools and Programs

 Change in Assignment Lottery Process

-Step 2: Choice Lottery Window - From November 16, 2020 through December 2, 2020, parents/guardians go to their first choice school to secure and complete a choice form for up to three schools and leave the form at the first choice school.
+Step 2: Choice Lottery Window - From November 15, 2021 through December 1, 2021, parents/guardians go to their first choice school to complete a choice form for up to three schools (this form is not available online).
 Parents receive a copy of the choice form with the number to later check the lottery results.
 Order of receipt of form during lottery window does not affect selection.
-(Note: Parents of 5K students for 2021-22 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration.
+(Note: Parents of 5K students for 2022-23 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration.
 This includes parents who already have a sibling at the school.
 Space is the determining factor whether a child is granted a slot.)

-Step 3: Lottery Results Posted - No later than Wednesday, February 10, 2021, lottery results will be posted on the GCS website.
-Results provide the order of lottery selection by grade for each school only and do not guarantee placement.
-Names are not listed.
-Parents can access results by using their choice form number.
-Space by grade level will later determine the choice assignments.
-Students selecting a school as a higher choice have priority over students selecting the school as a lower choice.
+Step 3: Lottery Results Posted - No later than Wednesday, February 9, 2022, lottery results reflecting the numerical order of applicants will be posted on the GCS website.
+Results provide the order of applicants by grade for each school only and do not reflect assignment or approval.
+This list is static and does not reflect waitlist number(s) after initial choice allocations.
+Parents can access lottery numerical order results by using their choice form number.
+Later, available space by grade level will determine the choice assignments for each school.
+Requests submitted January 3, 3022 or later are not posted.

 Order of Lottery Assignments (Based on space availability)